isaac-chan/cs419-distributed-systems/README.md

 ## wordCount

+Given an input file with words, sort the words and ouput the number of times the word occurs in the file.

+### Usage
+   Run using cs419-distributed-systems/sample_wordCount/run.sh

+### Example Output
+   Total Words:   6
+   Unique Words:  5
+   cow    1
+   jumps  1
+   moon   1
+   over   1
+   the    2

 ## BoughtTogether

 Given input files containing lists of rewards card transactions, compute how many times each pair of items are bought together.